noncomputable/AgentMaps/devdocs/DEVDOCS.md

 so it would be useful to take a look at that.

 How do you get the GeoJSON data of some neighborhood you're interested in?
 I use [OpenStreetMap](https://www.openstreetmap.org/) (OSM), a free, collaborative map of the world!
-You can get a JSON file by using the "export" tool on the OSM website; you can also use it to get the coordinates of the two points bounding your neighborhood.
+You can get an OSM file by using the "export" tool on the OSM website; you can also use it to get the coordinates of the two points bounding your neighborhood.
+Then, using [OSMToGeoJSON](https://tyrasd.github.io/osmtogeojson/), you can plug in your OSM file and get the JSON in return.

 All of the above is pretty important to be able to contribute to AgentMaps or understand its internal implementation as well.